JeroMe9496/support/CLI/README.md

 # COMMAND LINE INTERFACE
-<h3>Must known bash commands</h3>
+### Must known bash commands

-<p>Bash is an acronym for "Bourne Again Shell" named after Stephen Bourne, the creator of the Unix shell "sh."</p>
+> *Note: "bash" is an acronym for "Bourne Again Shell" named after Stephen Bourne, the creator of the Unix shell.*

 <br>